Hydrus: Stars

+The constellation Hydrus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 In the southeastern corner of the constellation is Gamma Hydri, a red giant of spectral type M2III located 214 light-years from Earth.
 It is a semi-regular variable star, pulsating between magnitudes 3.26 and 3.33.
 Observations over five years were not able to establish its periodicity.
 It is around 1.5 to 2 times as massive as the Sun, and has expanded to about 60 times the Sun's diameter.
 It shines with about 655 times the luminosity of the Sun.
 Located 3° northeast of Gamma is the VW Hydri, a dwarf nova of the SU Ursae Majoris type.
 It is a close binary system that consists of a white dwarf and another star, the former drawing off matter from the latter into a bright accretion disk.
 These systems are characterised by frequent eruptions and less frequent supereruptions.
 The former are smooth, while the latter exhibit short "superhumps" of heightened activity.
 One of the brightest dwarf novae in the sky, it has a baseline magnitude of 14.4 and can brighten to magnitude 8.4 during peak activity.
 BL Hydri is another close binary system composed of a low-mass star and a strongly magnetic white dwarf.
 Known as a polar or AM Herculis variable, these produce polarized optical and infrared emissions and intense soft and hard X-ray emissions to the frequency of the white dwarf's rotation period—in this case 113.6 minutes.

 There are two notable optical double stars in Hydrus.
 Pi Hydri, composed of Pi^{1} Hydri and Pi^{2} Hydri, is divisible in binoculars.
 Around 476 light-years distant, Pi^{1} is a red giant of spectral type M1III that varies between magnitudes 5.52 and 5.58.
 Pi^{2} is an orange giant of spectral type K2III and shining with a magnitude of 5.7, around 488 light-years from Earth.